Andonome/judgement/areas.md

     1. A lonely tavern sits along this 24 mile road, with its own walls and supplies.
     1. This 24 mile road splits in two half way along.

+Draw the road at a scale of 1 mile = 0.5 cm.

 ### Relationship

 Each new settlement has a relationship to its neighbour.